tud-zih-energy/lo2s/README.md

  * `lo2s -a` (stop the recording with ctrl+c)

+For a full documentation of options see [the manpage](https://github.com/tud-zih-energy/lo2s/blob/master/man/lo2s.1.pod).

 ## Usage with MPI

 You can record simple traces from MPI programs, but `lo2s` does not record MPI communication.